 - Susan Sage – My father said that in the 1940s and 1950s, it was a general store selling household items.

-- Tilda Munier – The previous owner, Frank Decorato, said it had something to do with the first headquarters of the sewing union.
+- Tilda Munier—The previous owner, Frank Decorato, said it had something to do with the first headquarters of the sewing union.
 I lived across the street for 38 years.
 Frank and his wife Doris passed years ago.
-I don’t know if this is correct, but he lived in the house during the summer, and the rest of the time, he lived in Manhattan.
+I don’t know if this is correct, but he lived in the house during the summer and in Manhattan the rest of the time.
 If someone finds out something different, I would love to know.

-- Daniel Gallic – We bought our first house a couple of doors down about 25 years ago – back then, you could look in the windows and see products on shelves like a general store.
-The property was bought and sold a couple of times, as I can remember, but since Hillcrest is so busy, we rarely walk on the road, usually only during massive storms or when the road is shut down.
-The street is a nightmare to walk on.
+- Daniel Gallic—We bought our first house a few doors down about 25 years ago.
+Back then, you could look in the windows and see products on shelves like a general store.
+The property was bought and sold a couple of times.

 Warren’s Historian

-The MLH Project caught up with author and Warren’s local historian Alan Siegel and asked him about the gatehouse at the 32 Hillcrest Road property.
+The MLH Project interviewed author and Warren’s local historian Alan Siegel about the gatehouse at the 32 Hillcrest Road property.

 Also, look at the history of Camp Harmony in nearby Mt.
 Bethel in Warren, which is a similar tale.